tlee753/tlee753.github.io/_posts/2020-01-30-School-Entertainment.md

 Definitely did this more in college since the professors are never in the room before class, nothing like having the super high paid professor erasing a groan worthy dad joke before lecture.

 ### Learn Printer IP Addresses and Print Random Stuff
 Useful in high school and rather fun, although stay within reason as your IT department can likely track this stuff.
-You can usually get the IP address from the printer with a few button presses or by netork mapping the school.
+You can usually get the IP address from the printer with a few button presses or by network mapping the school.
 From there, you just `Add Printer` using the correct drivers and you can either print to the lab printers (didn't cost money when the library did) or print random stuff to the library/other location just to brighten someone's day ;)

 ### Teacher Bingo
 Easy enough, just make bingo cards filled with commonly said words/phrases by the teacher, then watch as the teacher is amazed by how closely everyone is paying attention.
 Just don't shout Bingo! when you win.